johnsonjh/VEDIT/README.md

   seem to support), needs to be worked out and documented.
   * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program;
-    many such programs were historically commercially available.
+    many such programs were historically commercially available, including CompuView's own [Z80-8086 Translator](zilint) (which,
+    unfortunately, does not include the required `MAC` source files).
   * When trying to assemble with `P8086` defined, two missing source files, `MAC1.ASM` and `MAC2.ASM`, are referenced.
 It is assumed that these files would have been part of the currently unknown